Fiberglass Pools vs. Vinyl Liner Pools vs. Concrete Pools: An Honest Comparison

-- More flexibility with design features: Vanishing edges, beach entries, tanning ledges, etc. are all just a sketch away from reality with concrete pools.
+- More flexibility with swimming pool design features: Vanishing edges, beach entries, tanning ledges, etc., are all just a sketch away from reality with concrete pools.

-- High lifetime cost: Concrete pools will need to be renovated every 10-20 years.
-This involves resurfacing and re-tiling the pool at an expense of $8k-$15k or much higher depending on the pool.
+- High lifetime cost: Concrete pools will need to be renovated every 10-15 years.
+This involves resurfacing and re-tiling the pool at an expense of $10,000-$20,000 or much higher depending on the pool.

 - More chemical use: Because the surface of concrete pools is very porous, more chemicals and filtration are required to prevent algae.
 The alkaline pH of the pool shell also constantly raises the pH of the water, requiring the frequent adding of acid to counteract the effect.

-- More maintenance: Concrete pools also need to be frequently broomed or swept with a pool brush to remove algae from the pours of the plaster or aggregate surface.
+- More maintenance: Concrete pools also need to be frequently broomed or swept with a pool brush to remove algae from the pores of the plaster or aggregate surface.

-- Longer install time: Concrete pools take longer to install....usually 2-4 months.
+- Longer install time: Concrete pools take longer to install...usually 3-6 months.